Recently I saw “I am not you negro” documentary film

-Christmas time…. many charities promote their work to simulates people. to contributes on their effort
+At Christmas time…. many charities promote their work to stimulate people. to contribute to their effort

 Do we really believe in equality?

-If all be equal how I will show my great personality , I give, I take care poor people… every Christmas…
+If all be equal how I will show my great personality, I give, I take care of poor people… every Christmas…

 Now you can replace the negro with any discrimination adjective…